vindarel/common-lisp-course-in-videos/README.md

 ## section 7: the Common Lisp Object System (CLOS) (NEW! as of July, 2024)

 NEW!
 I recorded 8 videos on CLOS.
-I am publishing them one by one, editing subtitles on the way.
+Subtitles are ready.

 CLOS is the famously powerful object system of Common Lisp.